BhavanaGupta1st/BhavanaGupta1st/README.md

 💻 I'm Bhavana Gupta, a passionate developer exploring new ideas & expanding my skills through projects and SWE fellowship.

-🎓 Currently studying Data Science at IIT Madras, and Computer Science at SAU .
+🎓 Currently studying Data Science at IIT Madras.

 🌱 Continuously learning and growing in the fields of AI/ML, Python, Generative AI, FinTech, and Web development.